javielico/site/now.markdown

 * Working on learning more SQL for my day to day work.
 * Helping [Migrateful](https://www.migrateful.org) to live stream cooking classes.
 * Going out for the authorised goverment walk hour during this lovely weather.
+* Brewing all the coffee from [Origin](https://origincoffee.co.uk) to see which one I like the most.

 🕑  *April 14th, 2020.*